 Previous innovation projects at the Joint Faculties of Humanities and Theology

-The Joint Faculties of Humanities and Theology have decided to encourage and support the development of ideas that can become new innovations.
-Here are the projects funded by the call for funding in 2021.
+The Joint Faculties of Humanities and Theology encourage and support the development of ideas that can become new innovations.
+Here are the projects funded in 2021 and 2022.

 A tool for video language analysis